sokil/DockerDevelopmentEnvironment/README.md

 ## Create project

-To create new project just clone this repository anywhere, and place your code to `./src` directory.
-Then you may change some variables if need in `.env` and run container through `run.sh`.
+To create new project just clone this repository.
+Then you may change some variables in `.env` and run container through `run.sh`.

+By default your project placed in `./src` directory.

+You can clone this repository to some folder inside your project, an reconfigure prameter `SRC_DIR` in `.env`.

 ## Configuration